wdk-docs/node-config-docs/Configuration-Files.md

 ### JavaScript

-Files ending in ```.js``` are loaded and run as JavaScript modules.
-The modules must export the configuration object.
+Files ending in ```.js``` are loaded and run as a JavaScript module.
+The module must export the configuration object.
 Some folks appreciate the ability to compute configurations, others feel it's not the right thing to do.
 Isn't it nice to live in a world with choice?
 Example:

 ```
 var fs = require('fs');
-module.export = {
+module.exports = {
   // Customter module configs
   Customer: {
     dbConfig: {